dselsam/dselsam.github.io/misc/eallniwe-anginn.md

 Here are new lyrics to the classic folk song, Auld Lang Syne.
 The new title is <i>Ealln&iacute;we Anginn</i>,
-which is Old English for "all new beginning" and which we pronounce as "ah-ll ni-way an-gine".
+which is Old English for "all new beginning" and which we pronounce as "EE-ah-ll ni-way an-gine".
 The lyrics foster not only celebrating the old for the sake of days gone by, but also celebrating with the old the promise of now diverging futures.